Master's Programme in Corporate Communication

-Motivation for studies in the programme.
-To demonstrate their motivation and (also the) ability to argue their case, the applicants will make a max.
-2-minute video, where they discuss e.g. the following questions:
+- Motivation for studies in the programme.
+To demonstrate their motivation and also the ability to argue their case, the applicants will make a max.
+2-minute video in English, where they discuss e.g. the following questions:

 - Why am I applying to this particular program?

 - What areas in communication management are challenging today?
 Why?

 - What is my own experience of research and what, for example, could be my own research focus in the Master’s Thesis?

 - In addition, in Admission group 2: GMAT/GRE test score

 Previous academic performance and the GMAT/GRE score (in admission group 2) are the two most important criteria.

 Instructions for submitting the video: The maximum 2-minute motivation video is submitted on a usb, cd or dvd with the other application documents by mail.
 Applicants are responsible for ensuring that the video can be played with the most common programs such as VLC media player and Windows Media Player.
 It is the applicant’s responsibility to make sure that the usb/cd/dvd is properly packed so that it does not break during postal delivery.

 Location: Aalto University School of Business, Töölö Campus, Helsinki